elenkaranikola/internet-and-applications/README.md

 [import-data](https://github.com/elenisproject/internet-and-applications/tree/master/import%20data):

  - *settings.py:* contains the settings for connecting to our database.
- - *read_metadata.py:* plots the bar diagram for all articles published per month by "PLoS One" magazine
  - *_.py:* is the code used to insert our data to a table, the file's name is the table's name we insert our data.
+ - *database2.js:* connects with the database and runs some quiries that selects all articles published per month by "PLoS One" magazine
+ - *final-chart.html:* shows the plot produced by database2.js